tokamak-network/EVM-VDF-Verifier/docs/index.md

 1. The operator's committed flag is set to true
 2. The operator's index is set to the count of the round
-3. The commit value is stored in the commitRevealValues mapping
+3. The commit value is stored in the commitValue mapping
-4. The address of the operator is stored in the commitRevealValues mapping
+4. The address of the operator is stored in the commitValues mapping
 5. The commit value is concatenated to the commitsString
 6. The count of the round is incremented
 7. The CommitC(\_count, c.val) event is emitted